About the Centre for Health Economics

 We have an Equality and Diversity Action Team (EDAT) to oversee the Athena Swan application and delivery on our action plan.
 In addition, they scrutinise policies, processes and data in the department, and consult with staff and students, ensuring we continue to strive to provide a supportive and family friendly work environment and to offer equal opportunities to all staff members.
 The department has developed maternity, paternity and adoption leave guidance to help provide support for staff.

 The case studies on our Equality and Diversity website demonstrate the variety of working arrangements of staff which are supported by the department.

 CHE endeavours to provide a positive and supportive working environment, with an inclusive and friendly ethos, where staff feel a sense of belonging.

-Staff are encouraged to attend training events and take up opportunities for professional development including those offered by the award-winning People and Organisational Development team.
+Staff are encouraged to attend training events and to take up opportunities for professional development including those offered by the award-winning People and Organisational Development team.
 We actively promote the University of York coaching and mentoring schemes, where the individual is supported by the coach/ mentor to build their knowledge, skills and techniques, to be most effective in their role and help individuals achieve their full potential.
 We provide support for all staff in applications for promotion, role reviews, awards, and prizes.
 Staff can be nominated for awards to acknowledge and celebrate achievements, and enhance future career development, including the Making the Difference, Rewarding Excellence, and Professional@York awards.